AweSamDood/passthebytes-tools/README.md

     - Create a `.env` file and set `NGINX_DEPLOY_SCRIPT_PATH` to the absolute path of your NGINX deployment script.

 3.  **Run the deployment script**:

+    - **For regular code updates (most common case):**
       ```bash
       sudo ./deployment/deploy.sh production
       ```

-This script will:
-- Build and deploy the production Docker containers.
-- Execute your NGINX script to configure the site and obtain SSL certificates.
-- Make the tools available at your configured domain.
+      This will rebuild and restart the Docker containers without touching the NGINX configuration.

+    - **To run the NGINX and SSL setup for the first time or to reconfigure it:**
+      ```bash
+      sudo ./deployment/deploy.sh -r production
+      ```

+    - **To force an overwrite of an existing NGINX configuration:**
+      ```bash
+      sudo ./deployment/deploy.sh -f -r production
+      ```

 ## API Documentation

 Interactive API documentation is available via Swagger UI.
-Once the backend is running, navigate to [/docs](http://localhost:8000/docs) on the backend's URL.
+Once the backend is running, navigate to `/docs` on the backend's URL.
+For development, this is [http://localhost:8008/docs](http://localhost:8008/docs).

 ## Contributing